 Under the Value field, there are two choices.
-First, we can enter the dollar value of the sector that we want to model.
+First, we can enter the dollar value of the Industry that we want to model.
 This would be useful if we want to show the contribution of one large farm in our study area that we know has an output of $2 million.
-The other choice is a percent which is most useful when we want to model the contribution of the entire sector on the economy.
+The other choice is a percent which is most useful when we want to model the contribution of the entire Industry on the economy.
 In this example, the Value is set to 100% so that we can examine the contribution of all fruit farming across the nation.

 The screen should look like this:

 Now, we move our Event into the Group on the right side of the screen.
 Our Group will need to indicate the US Total as the Region.
 By default the Dollar Year will be the current year and the Data Year will be the most current data available in IMPLAN.
-These settings are appropriate for estimating the contribution of an entire Sector for the current year.
+These settings are appropriate for estimating the contribution of an entire Industry for the current year.
 Note that different years of data can be analyzed by manipulating the dollar year on the Events screen and these settings can be updated as appropriate.
 Now we are ready to run our analysis.
 For our example, let’s estimate the contribution of fruit farming in 2017 for the whole US.

 STEP 2 – EXAMINE THE RESULTS

 As always, the Results screen starts with a summary of the analysis.
-Here we can see that the direct employment in Sector 4 -Fruit Farming is 335,765, the Labor Income is $9.4 billion, the Value Added is $13.8 billion, and the Output is $23.9 billion.
+Here we can see that the direct employment in Industry 4 -Fruit Farming is 335,765, the Labor Income is $9.4 billion, the Value Added is $13.8 billion, and the Output is $23.9 billion.
 The total effect on the national economy is 586,806 jobs, $22.5 billion in Labor Income, $34.9 billion in Value Added, and $60.3 billion in Output.

 From our Region Details screen, there is a descriptive picture of the entire economy.
 When examining the Industry Detail, we see the exact same Direct Employment, Labor Income, and Output shown in our Results of the fruit farming ICA.
-This is because we chose to model 100% of the Sector and maintained a consistent Dollar Year in our analysis Events and Results, which also matches the year of the data.
+This is because we chose to model 100% of the Industry and maintained a consistent Dollar Year in our analysis Events and Results, which also matches the year of the data.

-Moving to the Output tab, we can see that the Indirect and Induced effects for Sector 4 - Fruit Farming are zero.
-This means the model did not allow any buybacks from the sector to itself.
+Moving to the Output tab, we can see that the Indirect and Induced effects for Industry 4 - Fruit Farming are zero.
+This means the model did not allow any buybacks from the Industry to itself.
 The same is true on the other tabs for Employment as well as all the components of Value Added (Employee Compensation, Proprietor Income, Other Property Income, Taxes on Production & Imports, and a total for Value Added).

 If you are performing an ICA on individual states and DC, and then the US total, the sum of the individual impacts will not match the national total.
 This is true for any derivation of smaller groups (congressional districts, zip codes, counties) and one larger area because each region has a unique commuter rate and trade flows so the sum of the parts will never be the same as the total.
-We recommend that you manually sum the totals from the smaller regions instead of using the results from the larger region if the you plan to present both sets of data in the same context.
+We recommend that you manually sum the totals from the smaller regions instead of using the results from the larger region if you plan to present both sets of data in the same context.